luis-sousa-pinto/bindplane-op/docs/dev/resource-types/usage.md

 ### Can built in resources be modified?

 No. Changes to built in resource types will be overwritten when BindPlane is restarted.
-It is recomended that users copy a built in resource type and use it to create a new unique resource type.
+It is recommended that users copy a built in resource type and use it to create a new unique resource type.